codurance/site/_posts/2017-04-13-a-matter-of-perception-and-concept.md

 Many project teams in the past had to learn from their mistakes the hard way.
 As the saying goes, rather learn from other's mistakes than your own.
 It's less painful that way.

-Domain Driven Development serves as guide with principles, patterns and philosophies that will increase a projects teams chances of success.
+Domain Driven Design serves as guide with principles, patterns and philosophies that will increase a projects teams chances of success.
 My purpose here was to raise awareness.
 At this point I'll hand you over to the experts.
 For further reading, my personal favourites are Eric Evans and Scott Millett.